Accelerated History BA/MA

 No, students must immediately begin their master’s program once they graduate with their bachelor’s degree.

-Yes, you may complete your undergraduate degree (including the shared courses) as an online student, but you will need to apply for the graduate program as a Tempe campus student.
+Yes, you may complete your undergraduate degree (including the shared courses) as an online student, but you will need to communicate to the Graduate Coordinator that you wish to change to the Tempe campus for the MA program.
 Once you are in the graduate portion of the program, you will only be able to take courses open to Tempe campus students.

-Yes, you may complete your undergraduate degree (including the shared courses) as an on-campus student, but you will need to apply for the graduate program as an ASU Online student.
+Yes, you may complete your undergraduate degree (including the shared courses) as an on-campus student, but you will need to communicate to the Graduate Coordinator that you wish to change to the Online campus for the MA program.
 Once you are in the graduate portion of your program, you will only be able to take ASU Online courses.

 No, there are two separate ceremonies for graduation.
 The bachelor’s ceremony is separate from the master’s ceremony.